What we can learn about the Companions' versions from the San'aa manuscripts and ahadith

 As far as I know, there are no sacred writings, or scriptures, that have descended from heaven in their modern codex form: not the Hindu Vedas, nor the Book of Mormon, nor the Judeo-Christian Scriptures, nor even the Qur’an (whose claim possibly comes closest).
 These were all written by human hands.
 Neither did any of them emerge in a vacuum, but rather with an historical context over time.
 Another way of capturing this is that all holy books have a history.
 They have all left a ‘paper trail’ as it were.
 This consists of old manuscripts of the sacred texts themselves as well as other surviving writings that shed light on the sacred texts.
 The existence of said paper trail at first pass is a given fact, and it is neutral.
 However, any paper trail is examinable and open to scrutiny.
 Once it is examined, that paper trail could be generally favorable toward its resulting holy book, unfavorable, or perhaps somewhere in between.
 That depends on many factors and presuppositions.
 Philosophically, in the case of some ancient literature, including some sacred texts, might it be more favorable to them if they did not have a paper trail?
 Possibly so.
 That is what this paper is about.

 In this article we will go deep into what I am calling the ‘philosophy of paper trails’.
 In specific, we will attempt to identify the history of the sacred text known as the Qur’an.
 We will do this by examining the text of the Qur’an itself as well as extra-Qur’anic Muslim sources such as the hadith and the tafsir, or Islamic commentaries.
 We also make use of scholarly, peer-reviewed sources such as Proquest and the Journal of Qur’anic Studies, popular online sources such as Wikipedia, and lesser-known but still credible articles that I had at my disposal.
 The questions we will ask and attempt to answer are not novel: Have the texts of the Qur’an been perfectly preserved since their initial emergence into 7th century Arabia, in the first century A.H. and to the present time?
 This article will argue no: 1) that the Qur’anic recitations by Muhammad experienced diversity/variation within the initial revelatory period; 2) that some or many of the variants were mutually exclusive; 3) that the standardized Uthmanic mushaf did not eliminate them to-present.
 My conclusion is that today’s Qur’an/s have changed because they are not the same as the pre-Uthmanic version.
 In subsequent parts of this paper I will argue that even present-day Qur’ans are not identical owing to the history of its transmission.
 To be sure, other writers who are far more qualified than I have entered in to this thorny territory.
 It’s thorny, of course, because if the results of one’s research cast any shadow of doubt on the prevailing narrative of the Qur’an it is sure to be met with scorn.
-That aside, let us follow this trail from its head and see where it will take us.
+That aside, let's follow this trail to see where it takes us.

-On this subject the brevity of this paper will not allow for the full scope of questions, sub-topics and the various sources of evidence such as existing Qur’an manuscripts.
+On this subject, the brevity of this paper will not allow for the full scope of questions, sub-topics and the various sources of evidence such as existing Qur’an manuscripts.
 Thus, it will necessarily limit its focus to one important focus of study, the Sana’a manuscript, and the scholarly findings related to it.
 We will also consider selected hadith related to the textual issues raised in this paper.
 Therefore, the reader should consider this as part 1 of a progressive series of articles on this subject.

 Part 1: Background